CiiruNgunjiri/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/update.md

 # Update the title of the created book

-book = Book.objects.get(title="1984")  # Get the book instance
 book.title = "Nineteen Eighty-Four"
 book.save()
 print(book.title)  # Verify the update

 # Expected Output:
-'''The title of the book was updated to "Nineteen Eighty-Four".'''
+'''The title of the book was updated to "Nineteen Eighty-Four".
 # Nineteen Eighty-Four